omsf/omsf.github.io/content/programs/projects/BostonProteinClub.md

 ---
-title: "Boston Protein Design and Modeling Club"
+title: "BPDMC"
 image:
 part: 20
 category: "project"
-intro: "The BPDMC is an ecosystem of researchers, students, and enthusiasts that gather to discuss the latest and greatest in protein software."
+intro: "The Boston Protein Design and Modeling Club is an ecosystem of researchers, students, and enthusiasts that gather to discuss the latest and greatest in protein software."
 bpc: true
 ---